dcndn4/HW_3_Whale_Port-folio-/README_working.md

 >

 Correlation is covariance, scaled to [-1, 1]. (~Carol Alexander, Practical Financial Econometrics, 94)(from Beta demo presented in class 9.28.21)

-### Rolling average or moving average -

-Rolling or moving average is a way to see things in perspective via increasing the signal-to-noise ratio.. removes large quantity of data points, and causes the remaining data points to have much more information. (per investopedia).
-The moving average erases the 'noise' aspect of information by muffling the random, short-term fluctuations.
-Instead each moving average data point is itself a summary of a period of time, and so with other similar points, paints a much more useful picture of what is going on.
-See 'rolling statistics' exercise for review.

->     [] Simple moving average - mean of given set of prices over specific # days (15, 20, 30, 50, 100, 200)
->     [] exponential moving averages (EMA) is weighted average thta gives greater importance to the price of a stock in more recent days, increasing the emphasis on recent activity.
->     [] rising moving averages indicate uptrends, falling moving averages indicate downtrends.
->     [] moving averages are lagging (or trend-following) indicators because they are based on what happened in the past
->     [] important 'trading signals' are the 50- day and 200- day moving averages, closely watched by investors and traders.
->     [] Investors tend to pay attention to moving averages focused on their time frame - so short-term traders look at shorter-time-frame based m.a., longer-horizon investors are more interested in m.a.'s based on longer time frames.
->     [] looking at short-term m.a.'s superimposed over longer-term m.a.'s generates insight into crossover trends. when a short-term moving average crosses above a longer-term moving average, that is a bullish crossover that confirms upward momentum.
-If the short-term moving average instead crosses below the longer-term moving average, that is a bearish crossover, which indicates downward momentum.
->     [] moving averages also provide basis for more complicated indicators, including the MACD
->     [] MACD (moving average convergence divergence) is calculated by subtracting a 26-day exponential moving average from a 12-day exponential movign average.
-A result above 0 - positive - indicates a 'buy' decision; while a result below zero signals to sell

 ## Risk - Systematic Risk vs. Unsystematic risk

 Systematic risk is an adverse pressure that affects the entire stock market - such as the financial crisis in 2008.
 Even very well-diversified portfolios were harmed by that event.